-8.1 Travel Documents
+9.1 Travel Documents

 Students must arrive with valid passports and a current study permit that are valid for the entire school year (September 1-June 30 or January 1-June 30 for mid-year entries).
 All travel documents, including passports, study permits, separate entry visas and any other necessary travel documents, must be kept with our House Directors.
 These documents will be stored securely in a locked, fireproof safe.

-Our School can support families with the processing of study permits that need renewal while attending Queen Margaret's School.
-All associated costs will be charged to the student's school account.
+International Student Guardianship Canada (ISGC) can support families with the processing of study permits that need renewal while attending Queen Margaret's School.

-8.2 Arrivals and Departures
+9.2 Arrivals and Departures

-Our House Directors are available to help you and your child with travel arrangements.
 When booking your child's flights, please remember to also book connecting flights between Vancouver (YVR) and Victoria (YYJ) or Nanaimo (YCD) airport.
 Vancouver is NOT the final destination.

-Please inform the House Director or Director of Boarding of your child's complete arrival and departure plans so that all transportation connections from the BC Ferry terminals (Swartz Bay, Departure Bay and Duke Point) or airports (Victoria and Nanaimo) can be arranged.
+New boarding parents/guardians, please inform the Transportation Coordinator (mweatherbee@qms.bc.ca) as well as the House Director and/or Director of Boarding of your child's complete arrival and departure plans so that all transportation connections from the BC Ferry terminals (Swartz Bay, Departure Bay and Duke Point) or airports (Victoria and Nanaimo) can be arranged.
 Please inform us if you or a family member plan to travel with your child.